 The reason hormones trigger an outbreak of hormonal acne is not because the hormones exist but because there is a drastic increase or decrease in their levels - an imbalance.
 So, to fight acne, it is only wise to go for acne treatment that will not cause a spike in hormonal levels, and this is where non-hormonal acne supplements come to play.

 The Best Non-Hormonal Supplements to Treat Acne

-The first step in treating adult acne will be using teh right oil-free makeup and the right topical medication.
-Useful topical treatment for adult acne will include mild medicated cleansers with salicylic acid, niacinamide based moisturizer, and retinol-based treatment creams.
+The first step in treating adult acne will be using the right oil-free makeup and topical medication.
+Useful topical treatment for adult acne will include mild medicated cleansers with salicylic acid, niacinamide-based moisturizer, and retinol-based treatment creams.